 Started by Donnington Doorstep in November 2011, the Step Out Project worked with young people who were at risk of, experiencing or survivors of exploitation.

 Step Out offered compassionate, holistic support to young people through nurturing and trusting relationships, creating a safe space and providing a flexible approach.
 Our practice included contextualised safeguarding, understanding that young people are vulnerable to abuse in a range of social contexts.
 We know that young people who are supported emotionally are better placed to thrive and develop new skills and confidence.

-Although the Step Out Project began with a focus on child sexual exploitation following the publicity surrounding the Bullfinch trial in 2013, we recognise that there are newly understood forms of exploitation that are equally important to tackle (e.g. criminal exploitation county lines, modern slavery, trafficking).
-We work across the board, applying what we’ve learnt from working with victims of child sexual exploitation, in order to see children as victims, not criminals, and give them the help they need.
+The Step Out Project began with a focus on child sexual exploitation due to working with victims of the Bullfinch operation in 2011 which led to a trial in 2013.
+We went on to also work with those impacted by different forms of exploitation that are equally important to tackle such as criminal exploitation, county lines, modern slavery and trafficking, applying what we'd learnt from working with victims of child sexual exploitation, in order to see children as victims, not criminals, and give them the help they needed.

 2. Local organisation SAFE! provides support to children and families around the Thames Valley who have been affected by crime or abuse www.safeproject.org.uk